nepi-engine/nepi_setup/NEPI_DOCKER_DEMO_SETUP.md

 ################################################################
 ### NEPI Docker Init Setup
-This section will initialize and test your NEPI Docker solution.
+This section will initialize and test your NEPI Docker installation.

 Log back into `nepihost` using password 'nepi'